 - Enter attribute: enter attribute node of element node (this field is optional).

-- Apply: Applies your regular expression.
+- Apply: Applies your CSS Selector.

 The following example demonstrates possible ways to select elements using CSS selectors.